I have a day and a half free in Beijing, at the end of a tour through China. I would like to see something that is maybe a bit 'off the beaten track'.

 Lastly, if you are really looking for "off the beaten track", you can arrange a tour that stays on the great wall overnight.
 I hear its amazing, but Ive yet to do it myself, although that would take all of your day and a half on its own.

 As far as pandas go, you should see them in Chengdu, if you are heading through there.
-The city is known as the hometown for pandas, and they have the worlds biggest panda research base. over 5 years agoAnswered by Dandoval via WorldNomads.com
+The city is known as the hometown for pandas, and they have the worlds biggest panda research base. almost 6 years agoAnswered by Dandoval via WorldNomads.com

 If shopping is your cup of tea, I suggest you visit "Beijing Loo" which is one of the largest malls/longest street I have ever seen and they have many many types of restaurants to choose from.
 Visit this place ay night and the lights are beautiful. about 5 years ago